Haudenosaunee mythology: Jo-ga-oh

-Iroquois myths tell of the dzögä́:ö’ (Jo-gä-oh) or the Little People.
+Haudenosaunee myths tell of the dzögä́:ö’ (Jo-gä-oh) or the Little People.
 The dzögä́:ö’ are invisible nature spirits, similar to the fairies of European myth.
 They protect and guide the natural world and protect people from unseen hidden enemies.
 There are three tribes of dzögä́:ö’.

 The first tribe is the Ga-hon-ga who inhabit rivers and rocks.
 They live in rocky caves beside streams and have great strength despite their small stature.
 The Ga-hon-ga enjoy feats of strength and enjoy inviting people to their habitations to compete in contests.
 They enjoy playing ball with rocks, tossing the rocks high in the air, so they are often called Stone Throwers.

 The second tribe is the Gan-da-yah who protect and advise the fruits and grains.
 Throughout the growing season, the Gan-da-yah guards crops against disease and other pests.
 Their special gift is the strawberry plant; in the spring they loosen the earth so it can grow.
 They turn strawberry leaves toward the sun and guide their runners.
 When the strawberries ripen, the Honödí:ön hold the spring festival with its nighttime dances of thanksgiving to the dzögä́:ö’.
 They sometimes visit the people in the form of a robin for good news, an owl for a warning, or a bat for an imminent life-and-death struggle.
-Believers in the Gan-da-yah say, "The most minute harmless insect or worm may be the bearer of important 'talk' from the 'Little People' and is not destroyed for the 'trail is broad enough for all..
+Believers in the Gan-da-yah say, "The most minute harmless insect or worm may be the bearer of important 'talk' from the 'Little People' and is not destroyed for the 'trail is broad enough for all.

 The third tribe of dzögä́:ö’ are the Oh-do-was, who inhabit the shadowy places under the earth.
 In this underworld, there are forests and animals, including a white buffalo.
 The Oh-do-was guard against poisonous snakes and creatures of death that try to escape from the underworld.
 Occasionally, the Oh-do-was emerge from the underworld at night and visit the world above where they hold festivals and dance in rings around trees.
 Afterward, grass will not grow in the ring.